kritika27/kritika27/README.md

 ## Events/Conference Updates:

 - Active member of React Bangalore Meetup.
-- Recently got an opportunity to be a part of React India Goa, India.
+- Got an opportunity to be a part of React India Goa in September 2022.
   <br/>

 ## 2023 Events/Conferences:

 - JSConf India 2023
-- React Nexus India 2023
+- React Nexus India 2023: See you on 7th July in Bangalore.
+- React Berlin 2023
   <br/>